Hagar-Gomaa/DeComposePractise/README.md

 Gradle 8.1+

-Installation:
+* Installation:

-First Way
+- First Way ,

-Clone the Repository
+1.Clone the Repository

-get repo web uri clone link
+2.get repo web uri clone link

-then open android studio new  new project from version control and paste repo clone uri
+3.then open android studio new  new project from version control and paste repo clone uri

-then press ok , then let android studio load project file and dependancies
+4.then press ok , then let android studio load project file and dependancies

-Sync the Project
+5.Sync the Project

-another way ,
+-another way ,

-Clone the Repository
+1.Clone the Repository

 git clone https://github.com/Hagar-Gomaa/DeComposePractise.git

-Navigate to the Project Directory,
+2.Navigate to the Project Directory,

 cd MyComposeApp

-Open the Project in Android Studio
+3.Open the Project in Android Studio

-Launch Android Studio and open the project directory.
+4.Launch Android Studio and open the project directory.

-Sync the Project

-Allow the project to sync.
+5.Sync the Project Allow the project to sync.
 Gradle will download necessary dependencies.

-Build and Run :
+* Build and Run :

 Connect a Device or Start an Emulator